Far-infrared lines hidden in archival deep multi-wavelength surveys: Limits on [CII]-158$\mu$m at $z \sim 0.3-2.9$

-The mean \cii luminosity is at present constrained by local $z\sim0$ measurements of \ciium luminosity function (LF) from \textit{Herschel}/PACS observations \citep{2017Hemmati}, as well as by $z\sim4-6$ measurements of \ciiumns-LF by the ALPINE-ALMA survey \citep{Yan_2020, ALPINE2021}.
-There are only a few measurements across cosmic noon when SFR and the ISM evolve dramatically, as the \cii line is redshifted to wavelengths that are difficult to observe from the ground and require sub-orbital or space platforms.
-One such example is from the work of \citet{Pullen_2018, Yang_2019} (hereafter Y19+P18), who report a tentative detection of the \cii emission at $z\sim2.6$ in \textit{Planck} Cosmic Infrared Background (CIB) maps, by tomographically cross-correlating with quasars and CMASS galaxies in the Sloan Digital Sky Survey’s (SDSS-III) Baryon Oscillations Spectroscopic Survey (BOSS) DR12 spectroscopic redshift catalog.
+The mean \cii luminosity is currently constrained by local $z\sim0$ measurements of the \ciium luminosity function (LF) from \textit{Herschel}/PACS observations \citep{2017Hemmati}, as well as by $z\sim4-6$ measurements of \ciiumns-LF by the ALPINE-ALMA (ALMA Large Program to Investigate C+ at Early Times) survey \citep{Yan_2020, ALPINE2021}.
+There are only a few measurements across cosmic noon when the SFR and the ISM evolve dramatically, as the \cii line is redshifted to wavelengths that are difficult to observe from the ground and require sub-orbital or space platforms.
+An example of this is provided by \citet{Pullen_2018} and \citet{Yang_2019} (hereafter P18 and Y19), who report a tentative detection of the \cii emission at $z\sim2.6$ in \textit{Planck} CIB maps by tomographically cross-correlating with quasars and CMASS galaxies in the Sloan Digital Sky Survey’s (SDSS-III) Baryon Oscillations Spectroscopic Survey (BOSS) DR12 spectroscopic redshift catalog.

-Theoretical and semi-analytical models (SAMs) for \cii emission and its relation to star formation rate (SFR), metallicity, and gas depletion rate are dependent on redshift.
-While there is a large scatter due to unconstrained model parameters, collisional excitation models such as \citet{2012Gong, 2015Silva} tend to make higher predictions for \ciium luminosity \Lnu than models based on scaling relations that link \Lnu to SFR, such as \citet{2016Serra, 2015Yue}, calibrated by local luminosity function or SFRD measurements.
-The Y19+P18 measured intensity \Inu is bright, about 20\% of the total CIB (as measured by FIRAS/\textit{COBE} \citep{Fixsen_1998}; see Figure \ref{fig:constraints}) and favors certain parameterizations of the collisional models.
-Empirical models \citep{Padmanabhan_2019} have also attempted to calibrate the \cii luminosity - halo mass function to this measurement and forecast the detection capabilities of current-generation \ciium observatories at cosmic noon and reionization.
+Theoretical and semi-analytical models (SAMs) for \cii emission and its relation to SFR, metallicity, and gas depletion rate depend on redshift.
+While there is a large scatter due to unconstrained model parameters, collisional excitation models such as \citet{2012Gong, 2015Silva} tend to make higher predictions for \ciium luminosity \Lnu than models based on scaling relations that link \Lnu to the SFR, such as \citet{2016Serra, 2015Yue}, which are calibrated by local luminosity function or SFRD measurements.
+The Y19+P18 measurement of \Inu is bright, corresponding to approximately 20\% of the total CIB (as measured by FIRAS/\textit{COBE} \citep{Fixsen_1998}; see Figure \ref{fig:constraints}) and favors certain parameterizations of collisional models.
+Empirical models \citep{Padmanabhan_2019} also attempt to calibrate the \cii luminosity - halo mass function to this measurement and forecast the detection capabilities of current-generation \ciium observatories at cosmic noon and during reionization.